bbauska/JS-InterviewQuestions-JS/README.md

 document.write(no);
 ”1,9,10,4,5”
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
-239: How will you print the current window using JavaScript?
+<h3>239: How will you print the current window using JavaScript?</h3>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 Answer:
 Using window.print() function to print the contents of the specified window.
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
-240: How will you get default value when an argument is not passed in calling function?
+<h3>240: How will you get default value when an argument is not passed in calling function?</h3>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 Answer:
 By Shorthand assignment.
 It checks whether the passed argument contains a